Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 Portugal Remote Account Opening + Access Money Abroad

-For instance, when you open a Euro IBAN account in Portugal, you’ll be able to access simple and convenient SEPA & SWIFT transfers across the Eurozone through SEPA-compliant banks.
-Not to mention, Portugal has relatively lower fees compared to other EU jurisdictions.
+Portugal is one of the most accessible EU options for most non-residents.
+Opening a Euro IBAN account in Portugal allows access to simple and convenient SEPA & SWIFT transfers across the Eurozone through SEPA-compliant banks.
+Portugal, not to mention, has relatively lower fees compared to other EU jurisdictions.

 Cyprus Remote Account Opening + Make Local EUR Payments

-And, remote account opening is 100% possible.
+Remote account opening is also 100% possible.

-Remote Opening in Other EU countries
+Rules About Remote Account Opening in Other EU Countries

 - You need to present your identity card or passport to the bank.

-- Some banks might require that you have a residence permit if you want to open an account as a non-EU national.
+- Some banks require that you have a residence permit if you want to open an account as a non-EU national.